Contact & Feedback

 Chill - reading, games, TV, etc.

 Enforce your usual after-homework routines around access to TV, video games and other modes of entertainment.
-We recommend more interactive modes of entertainment that you can do together with your student* especially during this lockdown period e.g. board games, reading and discussing books, video games- only if you will be playing with them, as well as watching and discussing the daily news, etc.
+We recommend more interactive modes of entertainment that you can do together with your student e.g. board games, reading and discussing books, video games- only if you will be playing with them, as well as watching and discussing the daily news, etc.

 Day review and feedback